 The gameplay itself is best described as a meld between Tropico, Age of Empires, and the Caesar games.
 Like in Tropico, the attraction of a wide open map with virgin territory is perhaps one of the most addicting aspects of the game.
 As the title suggests, There is a much heavier emphasis on “discovery” and exploring the map to find new resources and/or trade routes for your cities.
 In fact, discovery of new islands to exploit for resources is virtually mandated if you have any plans of developing an advanced home economy.

 It is quite easy to get lost for hours tracking the hustle and bustle of your city, ironing out production flows, and selecting the perfect plot of land to build your next structure.
 This is a game that is well worth the money.
 Having been released in 2009, it will not be particularly demanding on most machines to play.
-You can download it from Amazon for $20.00.
+You can download it here for a good price.

 Anno 2070 is make by the same folks as Dawn of Discovery.
 The main difference between the two games is updated graphics and a completely different setting.
 If you don’t mind leaving a historical setting and entering a futuristic interpretation of the world, Anno 2070 is a game worth checking out.